mhajiaghayi/crash_sequencing/README.md

 called seqdb_lstm_baysian_opt.py that basically optimizes the hyper parameters and then you can use them in the seqdb_lstm_train.py.

-You can kick in the tra
+You can start training by
-ng by
 ```
 python seqdb_lstm_train.py
 ```

-the outputs of the training is stored in /model. for extraction, you need to specify the postfix of the model file in the init_global_vars_extract.py and just run the
+the outputs of the training is stored in /model.
+For extraction, you need to specify the postfix of the model file in the init_global_vars_extract.py and just run the

 ```